Would you rather wait for an illness to strike or take action(s) before it does?

 When a disease is not detected early enough and has advanced to a chronic stage, the cost of treatment is expensive (to put it mildly).
 Medical costs can drain a person's income and make them financially debilitated.
 It is wiser to invest in regular medical check-ups which would save healthcare costs ultimately.

-A good doctor will encourage you to take well thought out decisions.
-He or she would recommend healthy lifestyle changes and by incorporating these habits into your daily activities, your lifespan and general quality of life is greatly improved.
+During check ups, your primary care physician will encourage you to take well thought out decisions.
+This include recommending healthy lifestyle changes and incorporating new habits into your daily activities.

 Sometimes, patients aren't comfortable with their doctors.
 Because of a lack of trust, or bond, they withhold sensitive information that can eventually preserve their health.
 With regular medical check-ups, a person can develop a healthy relationship with their doctor, allowing them to have open and transparent conversations that will improve their healthcare in the long run.